 Teens and young adults pay higher insurance premiums than older adults, particularly for stand-alone policies.
 If you drive a shared family vehicle and live at home, it’s probably best to remain on your parents’ policy until you reach your mid-20s, when rates may decrease and you’ve had a chance to build good credit.

 According to Nationwide, more than 90% of insurers use credit-based insurance scores to determine your rate, citing studies that claim credit is a predictor of insurance losses.
-California, Hawaii, Maryland, Massachusetts, Michigan, and Washington ban or limit the use of credit-based insurance scores in determining rates.
+California, Hawaii, Maryland, Massachusetts, and Washington ban or limit the use of credit-based insurance scores in determining rates.

 If you have no credit or poor credit and your parents have good credit, consider remaining on their car insurance policy until you can establish a favorable credit history.